dschep/lambda-decorators/README.rst

 A collection of useful decorators for making AWS Lambda handlers

-*NOTE: this is in very early stages of development.
-And only supports python3*
+*NOTE: this is in very early stages of development.*

 ``lambda_decorators`` is a collection of useful decorators for writing Python handlers for `AWS Lambda <https://aws.amazon.com/lambda/>`_.
 They allow you to